Accession Count: 2

 Cultivation Notes:

-This species is found in the form of a large shrub or small tree (2).
-A. rigidula is not commonly propagated through grafting or cuttings; instead it is fairly easily propagated through seeds (3).
-Optimal conditions for growth include exposure to full sun and loose, well-drained sandy to loamy soils.
-The blackbrush acacia exhibits some degree of drought tolerance and prospers in minimal watering regiments, requiring water only once a month (6).
+This species is naturally grows as a large shrub or small tree (2).
+It is not commonly propagated through grafting or cuttings as it is fairly easily propagated through seeds (3).
+In the landscape, it prefers full sun exposure and loose, well-drained sandy to loamy soils.
+The blackbrush acacia is drought tolerant and thrives even with minimal watering - requiring water only once a month most of the year (6).

 Ethnobotany: